Chamber Music Concert

 Ulf Prelle

-lf Prelle began his cello studies in the USA with the La Salle Quartet and Zara Nelsova.
+Ulf Prelle began his cello studies in the USA with the La Salle Quartet and Zara Nelsova.
 Further studies took him to Basel with Thomas Demenga and to Cologne with Boris Pergamenschikow.
 Subsequently, he was a scholarship holder of the Orchestra Academy of the Berlin Philharmonic Orchestra.
-Several times he was first prize winner of university competitions and performed as a soloist with such renowned orchestras as the Cincinnati Chamber Orchestra and the Basel Symphony Orchestra.

 read biography